pretix/pretix-docs/docs/guides/meta/formatting.md

 Screen readers sometimes read out contextless lists of links.
 Hearing the link text "here" five times in a row is **not** very informative.
-Even without a screen reader, it helpful for the reader if they have a general idea what is behind the link.
+Even without a screen reader, it is helpful for the reader to get a general idea of what is behind the link.

 MkDocs uses different symbols to precede internal and external links in the documentation visible to readers to make it easier to distinguish between them.
 You do not have to specify this because it works automatically.